Miksus/rocketry/README.md

 # <span style="color:red">Red</span> Engine

-> Advanced scheduling system for humans.
+> Advanced scheduling system for humans and for production.

 ---

 ## What is it?
 Red Engine is a Python package for scheduling scripts or functions.
 It is designed to be intuitive, expressive, extendable and production ready.

+Read more from the documentations: [Red Engine, documentations](https://red-engine.readthedocs.io/en/latest/)

 ## Core Features